pferreirafabricio/powershell-utils/README.md

 ]
 ```

-- [GetIfStringIsInArray.ps1](./GetIfStringIsInArray.ps1) - Verify if the string contains any other strings presents in the array
+- [GetIfStringIsInArray.ps1](./GetIfStringIsInArray.ps1) - Verify if the string contains any other strings present in the array
 ```powershell
 # Example:
 > ./GetIfStringIsInArray.ps1 -ArraySet @('work', 'paper') -StringToVerify "I work in a paper company"